I'm interested in

-The road to becoming a physiotherapist has been a long one for Luke Licht, but he has always been focused on what he wanted.
-Being from Tasmania, Australian Football League (AFL) was a passion and he used his Bachelor of Exercise Science/Master of Physiotherapy degree and personal drive to land a job with the Brisbane Lions before graduating.
+The road to becoming a physiotherapist was a long one for Luke Licht, but he is now building his career in AFL, a sport which he is passionate about.
+Luke is from Tasmania and has always worked hard to achieve his goals.
+His personal drive enabled him to land a job with the Brisbane Lions even before he graduated from his Bachelor of Exercise Science/Master of Physiotherapy degree at Griffith.
 'I found the exercise science part of the degree really hard, but I've come to understand the importance of having that background in giving me more confidence to talk the talk as a therapist,' he says.
-'The professional placements and education at Griffith has set me up to do exactly what I always wanted.'
+'The professional placements and education at Griffith were instrumental in setting me up to do exactly what I always wanted.'

 |Bachelor of Physiotherapy||Nathan

 |Master of Musculoskeletal and Sports Physiotherapy||Gold Coast

 It is important to check the degree requirements including placement requirements, before you apply.